 With that out of the way, lets take a look at some of the best headsets for streaming on Twitch!

 Pro Tip/Warning: Stay away from Turtle Beach.
 Your experiences may differ but I personally have had many issues with their headsets in the past and when doing research for this article I discovered many encountering similar issues.

-- 1 Best Headset For Streaming – Top 5
+- 1 Best Headset For Streaming – Our Top 5 Picks

 - 2 Features To Look For In A Gaming / Streaming Headset